gregmarra/frc-leds/README.md

 The goal of this project is to create an easy to use set of code to enable an FRC team to add LED lighting effects to their robot.

+## Rev Robotics Blinkin LED Driver

+Rev Robotics has released a product designed to make it easy to interface LEDs with FRC robots: http://www.revrobotics.com/rev-11-1105/

+I may not complete this project :)

 ## Architecture

 The system has two components.